-Identify the painting by the same artist in the required course content.
+Completely identify the painting by the same artist in the required course content.

 Then, using specific visual evidence, justify your attribution by comparing the two works.

 How do both works demonstrate the artist's ongoing experimentation with form through landscape?